The State of PMOS Research

 How to read this chart

-Y axis caveat: DALY rates reflect diagnostic capacity as much as disease biology.
-Countries with weaker health systems record fewer diagnoses, so low DALY in the bottom cluster often signals invisible burden, not absent burden.
+Read lower-income countries with caution.
+Recorded DALY rates reflect diagnostic capacity as much as true prevalence.
+Countries with weaker health systems detect and code fewer diagnoses, so a low Y position often signals invisible burden rather than absent burden.

 About the data